 Hybrid TLS in Practice: A Practical Guide to PQ-Resilient Key Exchange

-Hybrid post-quantum key exchange groups—such as X25519+ML-KEM-768 and SecP256r1+ML-KEM-768—combine classical elliptic-curve Diffie-Hellman with lattice-based key establishment.
-This ensures that even if classical curves are broken in the future, confidentiality remains protected as long as the lattice component remains secure.
-These groups were standardized in late 2024 and are already being deployed by major cloud and CDN providers.
+Hybrid post-quantum key exchange groups like X25519+ML-KEM-768 and SecP256r1+ML-KEM-768 combine classical elliptic-curve Diffie-Hellman with lattice-based key establishment.
+If classical curves are broken in the future, confidentiality is still protected as long as the lattice component holds.
+These groups were standardized in late 2024 and major cloud and CDN providers are already deploying them.

 Sources: